AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 ### 5.2 Tighter tolerance components

 Another possible question that arises is: are the tighter tolerance components on the BOOT0 charge circuit *really* needed?
-The true answer is no. The time plot of :numref:`reset2_simulation_variance`  shows that it's perfectly possible to reset and DFU the MCU without the special tighter tolerance components.
+The true answer is no. The time plot of figure 9  shows that it's perfectly possible to reset and DFU the MCU without the special tighter tolerance components.
 The *real* only thing that changes from a circuit that uses common-tolerance components and a circuit that uses tighter tolerance components is simply the guaranteed times needed.
 For instance, with normal tolerances, the MCU is guaranteed to reset if the button is released under 0.7 seconds after being pressed and guaranteed to DFU is the button is held for at least 4.6 seconds.

 The usage of tighter component tolerances gives you two advantages.